 Apple cider vinegar is also great for the hair and scalp.
 Most cases of dandruff will benefit or resolve completely with several applications of ACV.
 Mix 1 part ACV with 2 or 3 parts water.
 It’s best to put it in a squeeze bottle with a pointed tip so that it can be squirted directly onto the scalp.
 Leave it on for a few minutes, then rinse.
 It can be used in the same dilution as a hair rinse to remove the residue of hair care products.

-At the more hardcore end of the spectrum, I know people who have used ACV undiluted to mole removal in Perth, warts, and skin tags.
+At the more hardcore end of the spectrum, I know people who have used ACV undiluted to remove warts, and skin tags.
 In these cases, we’re relying on its strength as an acid, and there is risk of collateral skin burns, so please proceed with caution and proper guidance in this arena.

 Natural remedies aren’t always better or safer than the alternatives, but I believe the items on this list are pretty special.
-Along with the above mentioned natural remedies you must have eczema itch relief as I believe they can provide relief and/or promote healing without being suppressive.
+And I believe they can provide relief and/or promote healing without being suppressive.
 Give them a try and share your experience with us in the comments section.
 Have other home remedies for skin that you love?
 We want to hear about those, too!

 Dr. Peter Borten